The Fellows Program

 Applications become the sole property of Organizer.
 Except where prohibited by law, your participation in the Program constitutes your consent to Organizer’s use of your name, likeness, and other entry information from your Application, other than your business plan, for any purpose in any media without further payment or consideration.

-HOW FINALISTS AND FELLOWS WILL BE DETERMINED
+HOW FELLOWS ARE DETERMINED

 - Personal Statement and Resume